Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Is There A Difference In Terms of Health Benefits Between Culinary & Ceremonial Matcha?

 Matcha already has more health benefits than green tea because it’s shade grown, and you drink the entire leaf rather than simply steeping it.
+P.S.
 Read more about the differences between green tea and matcha.

+But even though both types of matcha are processed the same way, ceremonial grade will tend to have more health benefits than culinary grade matcha powder.
 That’s because ceremonial grade matcha tends to have higher amounts of chlorophyll and L-Theanine.
-The higher amounts of due to using better quality leaves and harvesting at the beginning of the year only.
+The higher amounts of due to using better quality leaves that are harvested at the beginning of the year.

 Why Are Culinary & Ceremonial Matcha So Different?

-Culinary and ceremonial matcha powder should be very similar.
-They are both shade grown leaves that go through the same process to become powder.
+Culinary and ceremonial matcha powder should be very similar, they’re both shade grown leaves that go through the same process to become powder.
+So why do they end up being so different?

+Their differences are all attributed to when the leaves are harvested.
+The leaves used for culinary grade matcha are harvested much later than those used for ceremonial.
 Ceremonial grade matcha leaves are harvested in the early spring.
 At this time, only the highest quality and greenest leaves are used to make ceremonial grade matcha.

 The plant will remain shaded and will be harvested a few more times between the spring and summer months.
 This is how you end up with the different grades of matcha in between culinary and ceremonial matcha.
+Each harvest after the first becomes more and more bitter.

 The later harvests tend to be more bitter because they’ve had more chances of the sun hitting them.
 The sun is what removes some of the chlorophyll and turns L-Theanine into tannins, resulting in a more earthy and bitter taste, and a less vibrant green.